vmlaker/pythonwildmagic/docs/source/installing.rst

 Installing
 **********

-The following guide is intended to walk you through the installation of |NAME|, with all its software dependencies, on a Linux operating system.
-All Linux systems (distributions, installations, kernel versions, etc.) are not alike, and your installation experience might be different from the steps here.
-In case these instructions do not work verbatim for you, hopefully the intentions are clear enough so you can accomplish the steps on your system.
+The following guide is intended to walk you step-by-step through installation of |NAME| -- with all its software dependencies -- on a Linux operating system.
+Of course, all Linux systems (distributions, installations, kernel versions, etc.) are not alike, and your installation experience might be different from what you see here.
+But hopefully the intentions are clear enough so that, even in case these instructions don't work verbatim for you, they'll help you figure out how to get things running on your system.

 1. Install Wild Magic C++ libraries
 ===================================